 6. Disability inclusion empowerment

-Best for: Disability rights campaigns, accessibility-awareness films
+Best for: disability rights campaigns, accessibility-awareness films

 Write a 90-second disability inclusion empowerment anthem lyric.
 Theme: the access that lets every body show up fully.
 Structure: full verse-chorus.
 Chorus hook: 1 empowerment line + 4-word inclusion tag.
 Forbid "overcome" framing.
 Mood: empowered-direct.
 Mixed-vocal lead.

-7. Clean water Africa anthem
+7. Clean water access anthem

-Best for: International water-access NGO campaigns
+Best for: international water-access NGO campaigns

 Write a 90-second clean-water cause anthem lyric.
 Theme: the walk that ends when the well is close.
 Structure: full verse-chorus + bridge.
 Chorus hook: 1 collective line + 4-word access tag.
 Forbid donation amounts.
 Mood: hopeful-grounded.
 Choir backing on final chorus.